epsilondom/al-folio/_pages/About.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Hi!
-I am an undergraduate student in Software Engineering at [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/).
+My name is Zhenyu Liu(刘震宇, Líu Zhènyû)I am an undergraduate student in Software Engineering at [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/).

-My current research interests include neural network compression, efficient deep learning, FPGA, and transfer learning.
+**Research:** Now I am working on neural network compression, as well as their deployment on hardware, and their acceleration on hardware like FPGA, Nvidia Jetson Xavier.
+I have made several explorations to the model quantization and distillation.
+And I would like to do more research in related fields or high performance computing in the future.

-## Education Experience
+## Education

 + [Sep.
 2019 - Jun.
 2023] **University of Electronic Science and Technology of China**
-  + B.E. in Software  Engineering
+  + B.E. in Software  Engineering: **GPA: 3.92/4.0**

 ## Research Experiences